Strongbow (cider): Advertising

-The original Norman archer logo was designed by graphic artist Barney Bubbles.
+The original Norman archer logo was designed by the graphic artist Barney Bubbles.
 The "thudding arrows" have been a signature of the brand's television advertising since the 1960s.
 Towards the end of the advertisement, two arrows thud into a bar counter near a glass of Strongbow, or its bar pump.

 Advertisements from 1998 to 2002 featured television and radio presenter Johnny Vaughan and the "live to loaf" line.
 The campaign focused on Vaughan's character, who was always finding new ways to get the most out of life with the minimum effort.
 Vaughan was credited by Bulmers with giving credibility to the Strongbow brand among the key 18 to 24-year-old group.
 Between 1998 and 2000 Strongbow sales rose by 30 per cent.

 In 2010, TV adverts in the UK were based on the "medal ceremony" scene at the end of the film Star Wars: Episode IV – A New Hope (1977): three men walk down an aisle flanked by large numbers of men; step up a raised podium at the far end; and receive a reward – a pint of Strongbow – for their "heroic deeds" (i.e.: performing their ordinary jobs).
 Adverts in 2012, showed fanciful representations of normal situations (goalkeeping, potting a black ball, best man's speech) where those seen in the advert would be next seen drinking Strongbow having "earnt it" for accomplishing such situations.
 The latest advert depicts a duplex-style apple orchard divided between bitter and sweet reflecting Strongbow being "bittersweet by nature".

 In 2015, Strongbow began its "Cider at its Bestest" campaign in the US, featuring actor Patrick Stewart.

 The most recent campaigns for Strongbow include one for the Strongbow Ultra variant which incorporates the theme "Drink the G.O.A.T." and a rebrand advert showing a fancy dress party with the attendants wearing very silly costumes (i.e. a sardine can).